The Cape Peninsula is home to one of the world's most beautiful cities.

 But, standing next to the gun, you don't just hear it, you literally feel the shock wave.
 You will be surprised at how much noise a 1.36kg (3lb) charge of gunpowder in a small cotton bag can make.

-How did Clifton get its name?The Atlantic suburbs took a long time to develop into South Africa's most sought-after real estate.
+The Atlantic suburbs took a long time to develop into South Africa's most sought-after real estate.
 Jan van Riebeeck and his successors were far more drawn to the extremely fertile ground surrounding the Liesbeek River.
 But today old wooden bungalows on postage stamp plots in Clifton sell for millions of rands.
 This beautiful place was originally known by the rather unbecoming name of Schoenmakersgat (Shoemaker's Hole).
 Free burgher Adam Tas, in his diary of 1697, describes the unsavoury cobbler who lived there as Jacobus de Schoenmaker, scum of a cobbler and his cross-grained slut of a wife.

 Harsh words - and then they named the place after him!
 But Clifton almost certainly got its present name over a century ago, from the owner of the original Clifton Hotel, Mrs Bess Clifton.

 The only other cities in the world that fire a Noon Gun are Hong Kong, Rome and Nice, but all these are fairly recent innovations.